ddmitov/perl-executing-browser/README.md

   This object property is useless if ``requestMethod`` is not set.

 * ``inputDataHarvester``
-  This object property is a function that can get input data from an HTML form or other data source and supply it to PEB.
+  This object property is a function that can get input data from an HTML form and supply it to PEB.

   Single input box example with no dependencies: